 The man regarded her with a tilt of his head, as if deliberating carefully.
 Then he nodded, closed his book, and turned in his seat to face her.

 In a flurry of animated words he told her about his family.
-He spoke of his elderly parents, who had moved to Canada with his siblings when he was a teenager.
+He spoke of his elderly parents, who had moved to Canada with him and his siblings when he was a teenager.
 There were now living with his oldest brother.
 He spoke of his wife, who had gone ahead to be present for the birth.
 He spoke of his children: two sons, one daughter.
 His sons were in business together in another city, another province, no time yet for marriage.
 It was his daughter whose baby they were now rejoicing over.

 “She is the jewel of my crown,” he glowed, then gave a lopsided grin.
 “She’s got me wrapped around her little finger—and now, with a son, our grandson, she will have me willingly under her thumb!”